Last updated on July 8th, 2022 at 02:36 pm

 Your core belief could be killing your dream.

-Write your limiting belief down on another piece of paper and ask yourself the following:
+Write your limiting belief down on another piece of paper and ask yourself 5 questions:

 1. Is this belief accurate?